Ahmedhassan1990ali/alx-airbnb-database/database-adv-script/README.md

 - PostgreSQL requires all selected non-aggregated columns to be listed in the `GROUP BY` clause.
 - Window functions allow you to perform ranking and row-based calculations **without reducing row count**, unlike aggregation.
+- All window functions are applied **without reducing rows** — they let you keep full property detail.
+- These queries can be wrapped into views for use in analytics dashboards.

 These queries are ideal for dashboards, leaderboards, user engagement stats, and more.

+---